 - The revised manuscript.

 The Executive Editor responsible for your submission might ask you to change the format of your files in order to publish it.
-If the manuscript does not fulfill the formal requirements, the paper might be denied publication.
+If the manuscript does not fulfil the formal requirements, the paper might be denied publication.